 What is integrity to us?

-Increased profit [through increased efficiency and extended automation]
+✔ Increase your profit through increased efficiency and extended automation.

-Increased security [through software you control with access to source code]
+✔ Increased your security through software you control with access to source code.

 You want the best that technology has to offer.
 And you want to use that technology to also benefit your employees, customers and vendors.